Lawsuits Against Credit Unions for Illegal Overdraft Fees

 Attorneys working with ClassAction.org are currently investigating the overdraft practices of credit unions across the country.

-They have reason to believe some credit unions are illegally charging overdraft fees to their customers and want to help these people take action to get their money back.
+They're looking into whether certain credit unions are illegally charging overdraft fees to their customers and whether these people can take action to get their money back.
 Several banks have already been hit with class action lawsuits over their overdraft practices and have paid out millions to settle claims against them.
 Read on for more.

 When Is It Illegal for a Credit Union to Charge Overdraft Fees?